Man the guns and hide the rum!

-Explore historic ships, including Lord Nelson’s world famous flagship HMS Victory, Queen Victoria’s HMS Warrior 1860 and the only surviving ship from the First World War’s Gallipoli Campaign, HMS M.33.
-Take the complementary waterbus to Gosport and explore Cold War era submarine HMS Alliance.
-Visit blockbuster exhibition, 36 hours: Jutland 1916, The Battle That Won The War, to find out about the greatest naval battle ever fought.
 Your day out won’t be complete without an adventure-packed trip to Action Stations, where you can train like a Royal Marines Commando or try the Ninja Force assault course, an attraction based on TV’s popular Ninja Warrior series – the first of its kind in the UK.
-Take a Harbour Tour to cruise around Portsmouth Harbour and see the ships of the modern Royal Navy.
+Add in a complimentary Harbour Tour to cruise around Portsmouth Harbour and see the ships of the modern Royal Navy.

 As well as all the maritime history you could ask for, Portsmouth Historic Dockyard also offers a wide range of catering options for when you are ready to take a break from exploring.
-Choose from variety including Costa Coffee, Boathouse #4, Boathouse No. 7 Restaurant and new for 2018 is the Copper Kettle café on board HMS Warrior.
+Choose from a variety including Costa Coffee, Boathouse #4 and the Copper Kettle café on board HMS Warrior.

-Your Full Navy Ticket gives you entry for one year to:
+Your Fully Navy ticket gives you entry to:

 HMS M.33: Discover the only surviving ship from the First World War’s Gallipoli campaign.